Sanskrit Pearl of the day:

 vidyā-dhanaṃ sarva-dhana-pradhānam ॥

 Most importantly, all material wealth diminishes over time.
-Only knowledge, increases with distribution!
-Like they say - 'teaching, is the best way to learn'.
-The person sharing the knowledge has nothing to lose, as he gains more for himself and the person he is sharing it with.
+Only knowledge increases with distribution!
+As they say, 'teaching, is the best way to learn'.
+The person sharing the knowledge has nothing to lose, as he gains more for himself and so does the person he shares it with.

 न चोर-हार्यं न च राज-हार्यं